 Up and over door.

-In addition to the many character features the property also enjoys a new gas central heating system, full re-wire, to stringent current regulations, solid oak flooring, oak doors with wrought iron hinges and Suffolk latches and traditional sanitary ware.
-Externally there is an enclosed 42ft westerly facing garden with allocated parking space behind and additional parking available on a driveway separate from the property leading to a garage.
-With NO onward chain offered and the chance to own a piece of Selsey history, an inspection is deemed essential to appreciate all that the property has to offer along with the passion and care taken over the restoration.
+In addition to the many character features the property also enjoys gas central heating, solid oak flooring, oak doors with wrought iron hinges and Suffolk' latches.
+Externally there is an enclosed 42ft westerly facing garden with parking available on a driveway separate from the property leading to a garage.
+With NO onward chain offered and the chance to own a piece of Selsey history, an inspection is deemed essential.

 It may be classed as a town, but Selsey is still a seaside village at heart and, whether you’re looking for a dream home by the beach, a place to indulge your passion for watersports or a quiet retreat away from the hustle and bustle of life, Selsey has it all.The old town in the south east quarter is known for its charming historic properties, including 17th century thatched houses while you’ll find many large and secluded homes offering stunning views of the water by the seafront.
 The north of Selsey has many 1970s style properties with more substantial, semi-rural homes set around them.